flexcompute/tidy3d-faq/docs/faq/how-do-i-use-clip-operations.md

 | 2023-12-06 22:49:17 | Structures |

-You can combine multiple geometries using the [tidy3d.ClipOperation](https://docs.flexcompute.com/projects/tidy3d/en/latest/_autosummary/tidy3d.ClipOperation.html) object to perform *'union'*, *'intersection'*, *'difference'*, and *'symmetric\_difference'*  operations.
+You can use the [tidy3d.ClipOperation](https://docs.flexcompute.com/projects/tidy3d/en/latest/_autosummary/tidy3d.ClipOperation.html) object to combine multiple geometries through *'union'*, *'intersection'*, *'difference'*, and *'symmetric\_difference'*  operations.
+Simply define the `geometry_a` and the `geometry_b` and assign them to the clip object.
 For example: